 Can I talk directly to the mediator?

-Yes, after you have submitted your Complaint Form and supporting documents (online or by post), the mediator will forward these documents to the business within 7 days and the business will submit its Response Form and documents (or respond by email or telephone).
-The mediator will then email or telephone you within a further 7 days after the business has submitted its Response Form and documents.
+Yes, after you have submitted your Complaint and supporting documents (online, by email or by post), the mediator will forward these documents to the business within 7 days and the business will submit its Response and documents (or respond by email or telephone).
+The mediator will then email or telephone you within a further 7 days after the business has submitted its Response and documents.
 During mediation the mediator is available to discuss the matter further by telephone (without the business hearing what you have to say) or will use the preferred means of communication.
 The mediator will provide you with a copy of the business’ response to the complaint or summarise this if provided by telephone.

 Will there be a hearing for me to provide evidence?